xunshi/Peer_Assessments_Getting_and_Cleaning_Data/CodeBook.md

 **data** -- merged and clean data set

-**average** -- a second, independent tidy data set with the average of each variable for each activity and each subject.
+**average** -- a second, independent tidy data set with the average of each variable for each activity and each subject

 ##Data Set Information: